 - 60 dairy-free large sandwich-size pepperoni slices (approximately 8 ounces)

-- Microwave the water until just tepid, approximately 30 to 45 seconds.
+- Microwave the water in a large bowl until just tepid, approximately 30 to 45 seconds.

-- Add the yeast, sugar, and salt to the warm water.
+- Add the yeast and sugar to the warm water.

-- Stir in the flour and salt slowly, about a tablespoon at a time.
+- Slowly stir the flour and salt into the water, about a tablespoon at a time.

 - Knead well for approximately 10 minutes, either with a dough hook mixer attachment or by hand.